fjames86/pounds/README.md

                    :tag tag)))
 ```

+The log operators (READ-MESSAGE and WRITE-MESSAGE) are thread-safe.
+It is assumed that
+the Lisp process is the only process accessing the files -- it is therefore NOT permitted
+to access a log file simulataneously from multiple Lisp images.
+It is easy to add this
+(using flock or equivalent) but since the typical use-case doesn't require it, I don't do it.

+### 2.3 Performance

+I've not done any rigorous benchmarking but performance feels sufficiently good.
+I tested on my
+crummy old laptop (1.5Ghz core 2 duo, 1GB RAM running Windows 8.1).

+I wrote 100,000 messages to a standard 2MB (16k/128) log and it took 100 seconds, SBCL maxed out 1 of my cores.
+Taking 1ms per write seems acceptable.

+The equivalent experiment using LOG4CL took over 200 seconds to write 10,000 messages
+before I gave up waiting.
+Both SBCL and emacs were maxing out a core each.

 ## 3. Notes

-The primary development platform was SBCL on Windows but it should also work on Linux.
-It may work on other unix-like platforms but
+The primary development platform was SBCL on Windows 8.1 but I've used it on Ubuntu Linux.
-I've not tested it there.
+It may work on other unix-like platforms but I've not tested it there.

 ## License